Tragic Details About HGTV Star Tarek El Moussa's Life

 Describing the period as "15 months of a whole new medical challenge" in his book, "Flip Your Life: How to Find Opportunity in Distress — in Real Estate, Business and Life" (via People), El Moussa wrote, "On a typical day, I would swallow eight or 10 painkillers just to get through the day ...
 I was as high as a kite all day long."
 Ultimately, he ended up requiring surgery, which, in turn, resulted in his urethra getting blocked — and he spent an extra week in the hospital to manage the complication.
 Thankfully, the post-op recovery was speedy, and after six weeks of being "stuck in bed, drugged up on painkillers," El Moussa regained his ability to move like he used to.

 In May 2018, El Moussa took to Instagram to share that he was dealing with another back injury and wrote, "Last time I hurt my back it took me a year and a half to recover. ...
 I honestly can't even believe this is happening ...
 I will be truthful and say I'm very down because of this."
-Fortunately, he bounced back from the 2018 injury without undergoing surgery and was completely free of pain within less than two months.
+Fortunately, he bounced back from the 2018 injury without undergoing surgery and was completely free of pain in less than two months.

 A 2016 fight with his then-wife became a hot topic for involving a gun and the police